GDPR Deadline: Everything You Need to Know

 - Notifications of Data Breach.
 GDPR requires a tighter timeframe for notifications of data breach, that now being 72 hours after the breach occurred.

 If you need further help understanding the GDPR deadline, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.